Supporting young people to be active

 Derbyshire School Games

-The School Games Organiser Network and Active Derbyshire worked together to create and publish a weekly programme of activities to help keep children and young people whilst at home or school during April to July.
+In response to COVID-19 the School Games Organiser Network and Active Derbyshire worked together to create and publish a weekly programme of activities to help keep children and young people whilst at home or school during April to July.

 Although the series is not currently being updated, the activities are still available to use.